Mootix1313/ConvertFrom-GoodReads/README.md

 # ConvertFrom-GoodReads

 A powershell module to automate the conversion of a Goodreads library export file into individual markdown files, for each book, to use within an Obsidian vault.
+Inspired by [jag3773's gist](https://gist.github.com/jag3773/c65afd53944815efe495dae798327021).

 ---